AbdurRohit/Fundraiser-dApp/README.md

 # Decentralized Fundraiser 🕊 Blockchain Application

-This repository contains a decentralized blockchain application developed during the [Hackathon Name] sponsored by Hedera.
-The application leverages the power of decentralized technologies to [brief description of the application's purpose].
+This repository contains a decentralized blockchain application developed during the MLH hackathon.
+The application leverages the power of decentralized technologies to solve the centralization of fund currency.

 ## Technologies Used